spatha0011/spatha_vsd-hdp/Day5/README.md

 In this picture we can see the following signals:

-CLK: This is the input CLK signal of the RVMYTH core.
+**CLK**: This is the input CLK signal of the RVMYTH core.
 This signal comes from the PLL, originally.

-reset: This is the input reset signal of the RVMYTH core.
+**reset**: This is the input reset signal of the RVMYTH core.
 This signal comes from an external source, originally.

-OUT: This is the output OUT signal of the VSDBabySoC module.
+**OUT**: This is the output OUT signal of the VSDBabySoC module.
 This signal comes from the DAC (due to simulation restrictions it behaves like a digital signal which is incorrect), originally.

-RV_TO_DAC[9:0]: This is the 10-bit output [9:0] OUT port of the RVMYTH core.
+**RV_TO_DAC[9:0]**: This is the 10-bit output [9:0] OUT port of the RVMYTH core.
 This port comes from the RVMYTH register #17, originally.

-OUT: This is a real datatype wire which can simulate analog values.
+**OUT**: This is a real datatype wire which can simulate analog values.
 It is the output wire real OUT signal of the DAC module.
 This signal comes from the DAC, originally.

-This can be viewed by changing the Data Format of the signal to Analog -> Step
+This can be viewed by changing the Data Format of the signal to Analog → Step

 #### Viewing DAC output in analog mode